CSC 2026 Team

 Kaia Turchio

-Kaia is a 4th year Space Engineering student at the Lassonde School of Engineering and is completing her technology entrepreneurship certification with of Canada’s top law and business schools.
+Kaia is a 4th year Space Engineering student at the Lassonde School of Engineering and is completing her technology entrepreneurship certification with one of Canada’s top law and business schools.
 Her passion in her studies has brought her to pursue engineering and space related projects with her most recent participation in SEDS CAN-RGX with McMaster University.
 Aside from engineering, she applies her entrepreneurial skills by competing in tech startup competitions.

 Kaia is the conference lead for SEDS Canadian Space Conference and aims to support the vision of SEDS by inspiring students like herself to become innovators in Canada’s space sector.
 Her background in hosting events for Lassonde Engineering Society has led her to taking on this role, allowing her to give back to a massive community that she has been involved in since the beginning of her studies.